duykhanhbk/RAG_pipeline/README.md

 - **Azure Document Intelligence**: https://azure.microsoft.com/en-us/products/ai-services/ai-document-intelligence
 An AI service that applies advanced machine learning to extract text, key-value pairs, tables, and structures from documents automatically and accurately
 - **Customize Multi-modal parser (./preprocessing/multimodal_parser)**:
-1. Audio files: transcribed use Whisper (use in-house or OpenAI API)
+    - Audio files: transcribed use Whisper (use in-house or OpenAI API)
-2. image files: use gpt-4o
+    - image files: use gpt-4o
-3. Video Files: Both the transcripts and various frame slices are processed in the same manner, with each being chunked and embedded using 4. the default pipeline settings.
+    - Video Files: Both the transcripts and various frame slices are processed in the same manner, with each being chunked and embedded

 ### Vector DB: Qdrant + Hybrid search